 Peggy Kannenstine is a Vermont painter and printmaker.
 She is currently a Board member of the National Assembly of State Arts Agencies and of the New England Creative Economy Council.
 She serves on the Arts Initiative Committee of the Upper Valley Community Foundation Advisory Board, the Pentangle Council of the Arts, the Norman Williams Public Library (as incorporator and former Board member), and North Universalist Chapel Society (as Board chair).
 Past affiliations include board membership on the New England Foundation, and chair of the boards of both the Vermont Studio Center and the Vermont Arts Council.

 Michelle Ollie (CCS President) is cofounder of The Center for Cartoon Studies.
 Prior to CCS Ollie was a director and faculty at Minneapolis College of Art and Design (MCAD), and the development manager for Banta Corporation (now RR Donnelley).
-She has an MBA from the University of St. Thomas and taught at both MCAD and New York Institute of Technology’s graduate degree program.
-She serves on the board of the Vermont Community Loan Fund, advisory board for the Institute for Lifelong Education at Dartmouth College (ILEAD), and is the President of the Vermont Higher Education Council.
+She has an MBA from the University of St. Thomas and taught for the New York Institute of Technology’s graduate online business degree program.
+She serves on the board of the Vermont Community Loan Fund, advisory board for the Institute for Lifelong Education at Dartmouth College (ILEAD), and the Vermont Higher Education Council.